wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### QuadTree

-A tree in which each node has 4 children nodes.
-Starting from the root node which represents the whole world, we keep splitting each child node until there are no nodes left with more than 500 locations.
+A tree which is commonly used to partition a 2-dimensional space by recursively subdividing it into 4 sub-grids.
+Therefore, each non-leaf node in the tree has 4 children nodes.
+Starting from the root node which represents the whole world, we keep splitting each node until there are no nodes left with a certain number of locations.

 All information of places are stored in leaf nodes.
-(A node represents a grid with no more than 500 places).
+(A node represents a grid with no more than 100 places, for example).

 With double linked pointer to other leaf nodes and parent pointer to parent node, we can find neighboring grids of a given grid.

-### Workflow
+QuadTree's Workflow:

-First we find the node that contains the user’s location.
+* First we find the node that contains the user’s location.

-If that node has enough desired places, we can return them to the user.
+* Start searching from the root and traverse the tree.
+If the leaf node has enough number of desired places, we can filter and then return them to the user.

-If not, we will keep expanding to the neighboring nodes (either through the parent pointers or doubly linked list) until either we find enough required number of places within the maximum radius.
+* If not, we will keep expanding to the neighboring nodes (either through the parent pointers or doubly linked list) until either we find enough required number of places within the maximum radius.

-Storage 24 Bytes x 500M = 12 GB (potentially)
+**Note:**

+The QuadTree is an **in-memory** data structure and it is not a database solution.

+Although the QuadTree index does not take much memory and can be fit in one server, we should use multiple servers to handle/spread the traffic.

 ## GeoHash

+The basic idea is to reduce the two-dimensional longitude and latitude data into a one-dimensional string of letters and digits.
+It recursively divide the world into smaller and smaller places by adding additional bit.

 GeoHash uses a string to represent a zone or location by splitting the map into grids.
 The world is split into 4 x 8 = 32 grids initially with a character representing each grid.
 Then we do further splitting in each grid by continually using **Z/N-order curve** to maintain locality and appending one more character into the GeoHash string.
 (Do 4 *8, then 8* 4, then 4 *8, ...)